-- 4. Applicability:
+4. Applicability:

-- 4.1 Generator Operator

-- 4.2 Generator Owner

-- 5. Facilities: This standard applies to synchronous generators, connected to the Bulk Electric System, meeting the definition of Commercial Operation.

-- 6. Effective Date: The first day of the first quarter following regulatory approval.
+- 4.1 Generator Operator - 4.2 Generator Owner - 5.
+Facilities: This standard applies to synchronous generators, connected to the Bulk Electric System, that meet the definition of Commercial Operation. - 6.
+Effective Date: The first day of the first quarter following regulatory approval, except for Requirement R3.